Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 4) Game file size increased because I accidentally imported too much art

-If you do import your RPG Maker MV game into RPG Maker MZ, I recommend, you spend some time organizing your assets.
-Ultimately, this means you would have to go through all of your sounds and images.
-Only keep assets in your game folder that are being used by your game.
+If you import your RPG Maker MV game into RPG Maker MZ, I recommend you spend some time organizing your assets.
+You would have to go through all your sounds and images.
+Only keep assets in your game folder used by your game.

 With a Steam game like mine, you don’t want unused assets on your game.
 Download size is a substantial factor for my users.
-If a game is bigger than it should be, it can create a negative experience for the people who buy your game.
+If the file size is larger than it should be, it can create a negative experience for the people who buy your game.

 Currently, my game size stands at 0.9 GB on Windows and 1.2 gigabytes on Mac.
-As a side note, it’s worth noting that migrating over to MZ will change a lot of the default sounds in your database and a few other places.
-This means that you may think you are not using a sound in your game, only to find out that a sound or image you deleted is baked into the default settings of the game.
+As a side note, it’s worth noting that migrating over to MZ will change many default sounds in your database and a few other places.
+This means that you may think you are not using a sound in your game, only to find out that a sound or image you deleted is baked into the game’s default settings.

 Should You Migrate from RPG Maker MV to RPG Maker MZ

 What you do next really depends on your project.
-I think for the most part the migration to MZ was beneficial but this is a case-by-case call.
-Look at my wins and losses with my migration, and figure out what your priorities are.
+Most of the migration to MZ was beneficial, but this is a case-by-case call.
+Look at my wins and losses with my migration, and figure out your priorities.

-Anyhow, thanks for coming by and reading my article all the way to the end.
-If you would like to continue this conversation, feel free to go start a discussion on my discord channel.
-I’ve disabled comments on my site because of spam so if you just want to let me know you have enjoyed this article, I really appreciate it.
+Anyhow, thanks for coming by and reading my article to the end.
+If you would like to continue this conversation, feel free to start a discussion on my discord channel.
+I’ve disabled comments on my site because of spam, so if you want to let me know you have enjoyed this article, I appreciate it.
 The info in this post was hard-earned